chalmerlowe/intro_to_sprinting/class_materials/lesson_03_venv_overview.md

 # Virtual Environments

-Virtual environments enable you to create a standalone environment for your project so that you can avoid conflicts between one project and another in terms of Python versions as well as the versions of other libraries that your project might depend upon.
+Virtual environments enable you to create a standalone environment for your project so that you can avoid conflicts between one project and another in terms of software versions (ie. `python` or `ruby`) as well as the versions of other libraries that your project might depend upon.

 # Objectives